d-morrison/IntroStatActivities/_book/09-RG-2cat-simulation.md

-# Inference for Two Categorical Variables: Hypothesis Testing
+# Inference for Two Categorical Variables: Simulation-based Methods

 ## Week 9 - Reading Guide: Hypothesis Testing for a Difference in Proportions

-### Sections 5.4.1 and 5.4.2 (Simulation tests for a difference in proportions; Two-sided hypotheses)  {-}
+### Section 5.5 (Simulation-based fnference for a difference in proportions)  {-}

+You may skip section 5.5.3, which will be covered next week.

 **Videos**

-* 5.4
-* TwoPropSim
+* 5.5SimInf

 \setstretch{1.25}